-You’ll notice that not all of these queries contain the “seed” phrase.
+You’ll notice that not all these queries contain the “seed” phrase.

-That’s because this is correlation data—they’re keywords where the search trend correlates with that of your seed keyword.
+That’s because this is correlation data.
+In other words, they’re keywords where the search trend correlates with that of your seed keyword.

-For this reason, this can uncover some seriously unrelated keywords.
+For that reason, this tool can uncover some seriously unrelated keywords.

 But every now and again, it will kick back a gem that you never thought of.

 A good example of this is “ninja blender.”